 The start of the year can often be the peak period for strata committees to get together and hold their annual general meeting (AGM).

-The meeting will always map out several issues including the finances for the complex which looks at the previous year’s financial statement and plans for the coming year.
-Levies will be set in this meeting so it’s important that you’re across this information and understand what’s included, because this is where your money (and other lot owners) is going.
+The meeting will always map out several issues including the finances for the complex which looks at the previous year’s financial statements, plans and annual reports for the coming year.
+Levies will be set in this meeting, so it’s important that you’re across this information and understand what’s included because this is where your money (and other lot owners) is going.

 As the cost of living continues to rise, we understand this part of the AGM will be of particular interest to you and your fellow owners.

-So, to ensure you can contribute in a constructive way, we’ve listed 4 of the best questions to ask prior to the AGM commencing.
+So, to ensure you can contribute in a constructive way, we’ve listed 4 of the best questions to ask prior to the annual general meeting AGM commencing.

 We hope these questions will arm you with the necessary information to make a difference in your strata community.

 Knowing when specific contracts finish can give you the notice needed to research better deals and discuss money-saving ideas with your fellow owners.

 Often developers have rights in your contract that you might not be aware of, including a vote on strata community decisions.
 Asking this question keeps you in the know and able to voice any concerns.

 It should be important to you that knowledgeable and experienced people are serving on your committee.
 Asking this helps sound out what extra information or in fact training your committee may need.

 Sinking funds (or Maintenance funds) are a ‘fail-safe’ for strata communities set up to cover emergencies and issues where funds aren’t usually available.
 They’re not mandatory in all states, but they have saved countless owners in recent times helping to cover water damage, cladding inspection costs and more.
 We think it’s a great idea to question its existence in your community.